jacky10113/DAEAR_DETR/README.md

 ### 4.1
 _Modify result_jsons in tools/convert_json_to_txt.py to the real path of predictions.json_
 ### 4.2
+Execute the following code to generate txt of the predictions
 `python tools/convert_json_to_txt.py`
 ### 4.3
-_Copy the txt format data generated in the ./test_out/eval_caltech/ directory to caltech_tool to calculate LAMR and draw the corresponding curve_
+Copy the txt format data generated in the test_out/eval_caltech/ directory to eval_caltech/CocoEvalResults/ directory
+Execute the following code to calculate LAMR and draw the corresponding curves
+`dbEval(1,'(a)'); `

 ## 5.Download links of  trained models and prediction  on Caltech Pedestrian Dataset(interval 30)
 ### 5.1 DAEAR-DETR